 BCPS Access 24 Chromebook Initiative Information

-Students in eight schools will benefit from over $10,000 in grants awarded by the Bullitt County Foundation for Excellence in Public Education.
+Over $20,000 has been awarded in grants to educational projects by the Bullitt County Foundation for Excellence in Public Education.

 Bullitt County Public Schools

 1040 Highway 44 East